 The Committee pre-determines the performance measures applicable to each element by analyzing our annual goals and objectives for each performance measure and, for Target Incentive Bonuses, Mercer's annual review.
-The Committee directly and materially links annual cash incentive compensation to performance that drives and supports the Win Strategy.
+The Committee directly and materially links annual cash incentive compensation to performance that drives and supports The Win Strategy.

-Target Incentive Bonuses.
+Target Incentive Bonuses

-During fiscal year 2016, the Named Executive Officers received annual cash incentive compensation based on our free cash flow margin, which we refer to as Target Incentive Bonuses.
-Free cash flow margin is calculated as the percentage of sales represented by actual operating cash flow less capital expenditures, excluding discretionary pension contributions made during the fiscal year.
+During fiscal year 2019, the Named Executive Officers received annual cash incentive compensation based on our free cash flow margin, which we refer to as Target Incentive Bonuses.
+Free cash flow margin is calculated as the percentage of sales represented by actual operating cash flow less capital expenditures, excluding any discretionary pension contributions made during the fiscal year.

-The Committee identified free cash flow margin as a performance measure critical to the financial performance and profitable growth goals of the Win Strategy.
+The Committee identified free cash flow margin as a performance measure critical to the profitable growth and financial performance goals of The Win Strategy.
 Maximizing free cash flow allows us to continue to pay annual dividends, strategically acquire our outstanding shares, and reinvest in our business by funding innovation and financing growth through acquisitions of businesses and technologies.
-Target Incentive Bonuses encourage executive officers to maximize free cash flow by increasing net income, implementing lean initiatives, controlling inventory, collecting receivables, controlling accounts payable and limiting capital expenditures.
+Target Incentive Bonuses encourage executive officers to maximize free cash flow by increasing net income, implementing lean initiatives, controlling inventory, collecting receivables, controlling accounts payable, and optimizing capital expenditures.
 We have also identified a strong correlation between increases in free cash flow and increases in operating earnings.

 Target Incentive Bonuses are designed to directly reward executive officers for free cash flow margin performance against our annual plan and the performance of the Peer Group.
-Specifically, the Committee determines the target awards for each of the executive officers and establishes the levels of performance for threshold target and maximum payouts after evaluating our annual plan for free cash flow margin and the one-year, three-year and five-year average free cash flow margin within the Peer Group.
-Based on this data, the Committee estimated that 6%, 8% and 10% free cash flow margins would represent bottom-quartile, median and top-quartile free cash flow margin results, respectively, within the Peer Group during fiscal year 2016, and developed the following table to illustrate how final fiscal year 2016 Target Incentive Bonus amounts would be calculated:
+Specifically, the Committee determines the target award opportunity for each of the executive officers and establishes the levels of performance for threshold, target and maximum payouts after evaluating our annual plan for free cash flow margin and the one-year, three-year and five-year average free cash flow margin within the Peer Group.
+Based on this data, the Committee estimated that 5.5%, 8.5% and 11.5% free cash flow margins would represent bottom-quartile, median and top-quartile free cash flow margin results, respectively, within the Peer Group companies during fiscal year 2019.
+After review and consideration of such data and our annual plan for free cash flow margin, the Committee increased the free cash flow payout thresholds for our Target Incentive Bonuses in fiscal year 2019 from 5.0% to 5.5% for a 50% payout, 8.0% to 8.5% for a 100% payout, and 11% to 11.5% for a 200% payout.

+The following table illustrates how final fiscal year 2019 Target Incentive Bonus amounts would be calculated:

-FY16 Free Cash Flow Margin: Less than 6% 6% 8% Greater than or equal to 10% Payout % 0% 50% 100% 200%
+FY19 Free Cash Flow Margin: Less than 5.5% 5.5% 8.5% Greater than or equal to 11.5% Payout % 0% 50% 100% 200%

-This table illustrates that each recipient of a Target Incentive Bonus would receive a year-end payout of 100% of his or her target award if our free cash flow margin for fiscal year 2016 was 8% and a maximum payout of 200% of his or her target award if our free cash flow margin was greater than or equal to 10%, representing top quartile free cash flow margin.
-This table also illustrates that no Target Incentive Bonuses would be paid if our free cash flow margin for fiscal year 2016 was less than 6%.
+This table illustrates that each recipient of a Target Incentive Bonus would receive a year-end payout of 100% of his or her target award if our free cash flow margin for fiscal year 2019 was 8.5% and a maximum payout of 200% of his or her target award if our free cash flow margin was greater than or equal to 11.5%, representing top-quartile free cash flow margin.
+This table also illustrates that no Target Incentive Bonuses would be paid if our free cash flow margin for fiscal year 2019 was less than 5.5%.
 The payout percentage that is applied is interpolated on a linear basis between the points in the above table.

-In addition, the Committee approved the following target awards for each of the Named Executive Officers:
+In consideration of the foregoing, at the beginning of fiscal year 2019, the Committee approved the following Target Incentive Bonuses for each of the Named Executive Officers: